Investing term

 Cash raised from or returned to lenders and shareholders — debt issued or repaid, dividends, buybacks.

 Cash from financing (CFF) is the section of the cash flow statement showing money raised from or returned to lenders and shareholders — debt issued or repaid, new shares sold, dividends paid, and buybacks.
-It reveals how a company funds itself: persistently raising cash here while burning it elsewhere can signal a business that doesn't yet stand on its own.
+It reveals how a company funds itself and how it returns capital.

 For example